-- to improve health through advancing the quality and delivery of medical education and training associated with the provision of health services in Australia and New Zealand - to act as an external accreditation entity for the purposes of the Health Practitioner Regulation National Law - to assess, or oversee the assessment of, the knowledge, clinical skills and professional attributes of overseas qualified medical practitioners who are seeking registration as a medical practitioner in Australia under the Health Practitioner Regulation National Law and whose qualifications are not approved qualifications for medicine under the Health Practitioner Regulation National Law.
+- to improve health through advancing the quality and delivery of medical education and training associated with the provision of health services in Australia and Aotearoa New Zealand - to act as an external accreditation entity for the purposes of the Health Practitioner Regulation National Law - to assess, or oversee the assessment of, the knowledge, clinical skills and professional attributes of overseas qualified medical practitioners who are seeking registration as a medical practitioner in Australia under the Health Practitioner Regulation National Law and whose qualifications are not approved qualifications for medicine under the Health Practitioner Regulation National Law.

 The AMC Prevocational Standards Accreditation Committee makes decisions on accreditation of WBA programs and providers including the initial accreditation, monitoring and any subsequent reaccreditation.
+The Committee's Terms of Reference are available on the AMC website.